GoogleCloudPlatform/opentelemetry-operations-java/exporters/metrics/README.md

 [![Maven Central][maven-image]][maven-url]

-*NOTE: Metrics are still Alpha in OpenTelemetry, and the API is not guaranteed to be stable across versions.*
+*NOTE: While Opentelemetry Metrics API is stable, the SDK is still Alpha in OpenTelemetry, and this exporter is not guaranteed to work across versions.*

 Opentelemetry Google Monitoring Metrics Exporter allows users to send collected metrics to Google Cloud.